 Uncertainty of the emissions is estimated based on expert judgements.
 The uncertainty of greenhouse gases has been estimated in 2013 by the several emission experts with individual expert elicitation discussions (for each expert separately).

-The uncertainty of emissions from waste incineration and landfilling has been estimated with a tier 1 uncertainty calculation (error propagation).
+The uncertainty of emissions from waste incineration and landfilling has been estimated with an approach 1 uncertainty calculation (error propagation).

-The uncertainty of NEC-pollutants ( $NO_x$ , $SO_x$ , $NH_3$ , NMVOC, PM) has been estimated in 2016 by the several emission experts in an expert elicitation workshop (with all the experts together).
+The uncertainty of NEC-pollutants (NO_x , SO_x , NH_3 , NMVOC, PM) has been estimated in 2016 by the several emission experts in an expert elicitation workshop (with all the experts together).